Efesencan/BU-Cloud-Computing/README.md

 This project targets:

- * doctors, medical researchers, and scientific researchers will use ChRIS via a Graphical User Interface to efficiently perform cloud-based containerized computation.
+ * doctors, medical researchers, and scientific researchers who will use ChRIS via a Graphical User Interface to efficiently perform cloud-based containerized computation.
+    * These users will use the web frontend elements ("auto_free"/"auto_best") to quickly choose a compute resource for a plugin.

  * admins of ChRIS, who are going to test or use the plug-in for generating analytical reports
+    * These admins are also able to use the web frontend elements.
+However, the admins can also use the command line program to run tests and perform actions like listing plugins, and checking whether compute resources are compatible with a plug-in.

 For example, a doctor or radiologist can launch a workflow to analyze a set of MRI images of a patient, receive a technical report (like volume metric details of each part of the brain), and react accordingly.